ChrisLasar/Thought-Tank-Demo-Page/site/content/flow/index.md

 ## Connecting Notes

 Connecting Notes is an important aspect of a vital zettelkasten.
 The following notes might not be linked sufficiently.

 {{< flow/unlinked-notes threshold="0" >}}

+### Links with Outdated Title in Link

+To provide stable but readable markdown links we suggest to link notes using `[#](/notes/<id> "<title>")` and autogenerate the link code for you.
+However the title in the (generated link) is the one at the time of linking.It might change later.
+While the link still works as expected, reading the raw link in an editor might be missleading.
+We detect these outdated links for you.
+You might want to fix it.

+{{< flow/links-with-outdated-title >}}

 ### Implicit Connections by Keywords